handsomecheung/Robject-Validator/README.md

 When object is returned by http server, the validation will fails if the object contains symbol object.
 All symbol objects are changed to string object.

-Rov provides a validation argument `:stringlized`, which will change symbol to string in template, even the Symbol class.
+Rov provides a validation argument `:json`, which will change symbol to string in template, even the Symbol class.

 ```ruby